IRT-SystemX/tadkit-core/README.md

     predictions = learner.predict(X)
 ```

-The modular architecture allows easy swapping of learners and formalizers for experimentation with different anomaly detection algorithms.
+The modular architecture allows easy swapping of learners and formatters for experimentation with different anomaly detection algorithms.

 ## 🪸⁠ Deep Dive 🪼